 5% of Overall Score

 As much time as we spend on research, it cannot replace the experiences of real-world users.
-Here we considered scoring on third-party review sites like Capterra and G2.
+Here we considered the user feedback, customer service quality trends, and average scores from third-party review sites like Capterra and G2.

 Zoho People is fully customizable, making it a fitting HR solution for small, growing, and large companies.
 Numerous Zoho modules are available to add additional features as your company and HR needs evolve.
 Entry-level HR tools are affordably priced or free for limited users.
 Plus, advanced recruiting, onboarding, and training features can be added for a reasonable monthly rate, making it optimal for businesses in active hiring phases.